 For the particular example of CO oxidation at elevated temperature, we find that using a MKM even in the presence of adsorbate-adsorbate interactions is accurate enough to study activity trends.
 Considering its easier implementation and high computational efficiency, a MKM is preferred over the more sophisticated and expensive kMC approach.
 We emphasize, however, that this should not be misunderstood as a general recommendation; the mean-field assumption has limitations and can indeed break down for cases with high surface heterogeneity, such as the surface island formation due to strong lateral adsorbate-adsorbate interactions or catalysts with multiple spatially distributed active sites, possibly coupled with slow surface diffusion.
-If these phenomena are known to exist, then the additional cost of a kMC simulation is justified to produce more reliable outcomes.
+Depending on the implementation of coverage effects, the mean-field approach is also likely to overpredict the activity of highly reactive metals.
+If these phenomena are known to exist, then the additional cost of a kMC simulation is justified to produce more differentiated outcomes.